mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 : A set of fields added at the end of the ESP payload, including Padding, Pad Length, and Next Header, used to ensure alignment and indicate the next protocol.

 SCHC Stratum:
-: Refers to the specific layer in the ESP packet structure where the Set of Rules of a SCHC instance are applied for compression and decompression.
+: Refers to the specific layer where SCHC operates with the Set of Rules of a SCHC instance.
+In this document, each SCHC Stratum covers different parts of the ESP packet structure for compression and decompression purposes.

 Inner IP C/D (IIPC):
 : Expressed via the SCHC framework, IIPC compresses/decompresses the inner IP packet headers.